Object-oriented role analysis and modeling

-The OOram (Object-oriented Role Analysis and Modeling) is a method, based on the concept of role, for performing object-oriented modeling.
+Object-oriented role analysis and modeling (OOram) is a method, based on the concept of role, for performing object-oriented modeling.

 Originally (1989) coined Object Oriented Role Analysis, Synthesis and Structuring (OORASS), the method focuses on describing patterns of interaction without connecting the interaction to particular objects/instances.
 OOram was originally developed by Trygve Reenskaug (1996), a professor at the University of Oslo and the founder of the Norwegian IT company Taskon.
 The use of "roles" in OOram is similar in application to that of agent-oriented programming.

 Enterprise models created according to OOram may have a number of views, with each view presenting certain aspects of a model.
 The following ten views are proposed: